What Is an Email Client?

 Some email clients come only with the most essential features, while others support things like encryption, contact management, out-of-office responses, phishing filtering, image blocking, and others.

-When choosing among the best email clients for Windows 10, you should first decide whether you’re willing to spend any money on an email client or not.
+When choosing among the best email clients for Windows 10 and 11, you should first decide whether you’re willing to spend any money on an email client or not.
 Although excellent free Windows 10 email clients are easy to find these days, but paid desktop email clients are often more polished and come with professional support.

 We present the top 7 best email clients for Windows 10.
 Our selection is based on customer reviews and our desire to feature something for everyone.